kangash/Postman/README.md

 [Full task description](https://github.com/kangash/Postman/blob/main/Task%201/Task%201%20Description.txt)

-### Solution:
+### Solution

+I used to solve the task:

 - autotests in JavaScript
-- parsing requests and responses
+- parsing request and response
 - for and for...in JS loops
 - output the parameter values to the console
 - collection environment to simplify requests

-Follow the link to find the collection and environment files that you can import into Postman:
+Follow the link to see the solution.
+There you will find a collection and environment files to import into Postman:

 [Postman Collection and Environment files](https://github.com/kangash/Postman/tree/main/Task%201)